FMI 3D metal printing

 Additive Manufacturing adds layer upon layer of material to an object.
 This, as opposed to conventional, subtractive manufacturing processes such as turning, milling and drilling, whereby surplus material is removed, often ending up as waste.
 There are several different additive manufacturing technologies, 3D printing being the most well-known.

 At FMI we use 3D printing to create metal products such as medical implants.

 We are one of the leading 3d printing companies to have a full-blown, commercial 3D printing facility.
 It has become an integral part of our production process.
-Under the watchful eye of our head of development, dr. Ruben Wauhtle, we use 3d metal printing for rapid prototyping and to manufacture products such as a whole new generation of spinal implants.
+We use 3d metal printing for rapid prototyping and to manufacture products such as a whole new generation of surgical implants.

 As a founding member of the experimental Additive Laboratory or Addlab, we gained years of valuable Additive Manufacturing knowledge and experience.
 We have put this to good use, giving us a major advantage compared to the global competition.